-- (1) A Petition for Reinstatement. - (A) Contents.
-A petition for reinstatement must demonstrate by clear and convincing evidence that: - (i) the petitioner has the necessary moral qualifications, competency, and learning in the law required for readmission; and - (ii) the petitioner's resumption of the practice of law will not be detrimental to the integrity and standing of the bar, to the administration of justice, or to the public interest.
+(1) A Petition for Reinstatement.

+- (A) Contents.
+A petition for reinstatement must include: - (i) clear and convincing evidence that the petitioner is a person of good moral character and is in good standing with the bar of the highest court of any U.S. state, territory or possession or the District of Columbia; - (ii) clear and convincing evidence that the petitioner's resumption of the practice of law will not be detrimental to the integrity and standing of the bar, to the administration of justice, or to the public interest; and - (iii) a certificate of good standing from the disciplining jurisdiction, if the petitioner seeks reinstatement following discipline in a reciprocal matter.
 If a hearing is requested, such request must be included in the petition.

-- (B) Time for Filing. - (i) After Conviction by Another Court of a Serious Crime.
-If disbarment by this court was imposed based on an attorney's
+(B) Time for Filing.

-- conviction by another court of a serious crime, the attorney may file a petition for reinstatement only when the conviction is vacated or reversed. - (ii) After Disbarment or Suspension by Another Court.
-If disbarment or suspension by this court was imposed reciprocally based on an attorney's disbarment or suspension by another court, the attorney may file a petition for reinstatement only when the original discipline is lifted or expires. - who has been disbarred as a result of conduct that is unbecoming a member of the bar of this court may file a petition for reinstatement any time after the expiration of three years from the effective date of the disbarment. - (iv) After Suspension. - (I) When Reinstatement Is Not Automatic.
-If the order suspending an attorney for conduct that is unbecoming a member of the bar of this court does not include an automatic right of reinstatement, such attorney may file a petition for reinstatement after the suspension period expires. - (II) When Reinstatement Is Automatic.
-If the original suspension order directs that reinstatement be automatic, the standing panel will issue an order reinstating the attorney within 14 days after
+- (i) After Conviction by Another Court of a Serious Crime.
+If disbarment by this court was imposed based on an attorney's conviction by another court of a serious crime, the attorney may file a petition for reinstatement only when the conviction is vacated or reversed. - (ii) After Disbarment or Suspension by Another Court.
+If disbarment or suspension by this court was imposed reciprocally based on an attorney's disbarment or suspension by another court, the attorney may file a petition for reinstatement only when the original discipline is lifted or expires. - (iii) After Disbarment.
+An attorney who has been disbarred as a result of conduct that is unbecoming a member of the bar of this court may file a petition for reinstatement any time after the expiration of three years from the effective date of the disbarment. - (iv) After Suspension. - (I) When Reinstatement Is Not Automatic.
+If the order suspending an attorney for conduct that is unbecoming a member of the bar of this court does not include an automatic right of reinstatement, such attorney may file a petition for reinstatement after the suspension period expires.

-- receiving the attorney's affidavit of compliance with the suspension order. - (v) Successive Petitions.
+- (II) When Reinstatement Is Automatic.
+If the original suspension order directs that reinstatement be automatic, the standing panel will issue an order reinstating the attorney within 14 days after receiving the attorney's affidavit of compliance with the suspension order. - (v) Successive Petitions.
 An attorney may not file a successive petition for reinstatement until the expiration of at least one year from the date of an adverse judgment on an earlier petition. - (C) Fees and Costs.
 The standing panel may direct that the petitioner provide an advance cost deposit in an amount set by the panel to cover anticipated costs of the reinstatement proceeding. - (2) Conducting a Hearing.
 The standing panel will conduct a hearing on a petition for reinstatement if: - (A) the petitioner requests such a hearing; and - (B) the panel is not satisfied based on the petition alone that reinstatement is appropriate. - (3) Issuing a Final Order.
 The standing panel will issue a final order, with or without a hearing, either: - (A) denying the petition for reinstatement; or - (B) granting the petition if the panel determines that the petitioner is fit to resume the practice of law and concludes, upon a showing of good cause, that it would be in the interest of justice to reinstate the petitioner.